wp-plugins/ecampaign/readme.txt

 Tested up to: 3.2.1
 Stable tag: trunk

-A plugin that allows a simple email based campaign action to be embedded into any wordpress page or post.
+A plugin that allows a simple petition or email based campaign action to be embedded into any wordpress page or post.
+Petition signatures and email activity is logged and and viewable under the under the admin pages.

 == Description ==

 This plugin allows a campaign action to be embedded into any wordpress page or post.
 The sequence of events is:

-1. The site visitor is presented with a prepared email.
+1. The site visitor is presented with a form containing the petition body or an email message.
 2. The visitor adds their name, email address, postal address etc. and can or may be required to customize the text of the email.
-3. The visitor clicks on 'Send email'.
+3. The visitor clicks on 'Sign' or 'Send', this is logged.
-4. The email is sent to the target email address(s) and copied to the visitor's address.
+4. If applicable,  the email is sent to the target email address(s) and copied to the visitor's address.
-5. An extended version of the email that includes the referer, the visitors IP address and details of the checked boxes is sent to the campaign email address.
+5. If applicable, an extended version of the email that includes the referer, the visitors IP address and details of the checked boxes is sent to the campaign email address.
 6. A hidden form is revealed which encourages the visitor to send a prepared email to one or more friends.